Best VPNs for Warzone in 2026

 Best overall

-NordVPN is the one I would start with if you want the best mix of speed, security and server choice for Warzone.
+NordVPN is the one I would start with if you want the best mix of speed, privacy, server choice and reliable routing for Warzone.

 Best for console